 A grant to cover the cost of registration and travel expenses may be awarded to support attendance at AALL-sponsored educational events related to technical services (to include but not limited to cataloging, preservation, acquisitions, collection development, serials, electronic resources and management).
-Grants will not be awarded for non-AALL affiliated programs.
-The Marla Schwartz grant may be awarded to support attendance at any of the events listed above, and/or, it may be used to support attendance at CONELL.
+The Marla Schwartz Grant provides reimbursement for expenses incurred at AALL affiliated programs.
+The Marla Schwartz grant may be awarded to support attendance at any of the events listed above, and/or, it may be used to support attendance at AALL’s Conference of Newer Law Librarians (CONELL).
 While an applicant for the Schwartz grant need not be a member of AALL or TS-SIS, the Awards Committee will give preference to those who plan careers in technical services law librarianship.

 - financial need